abhishek-kumar-code/Redfish_Public/Specification.md

 Using the above example, `{ManagerAccountId}` would be replaced by the `Id` property of the corresponding Manager Account resource.
 If the `Id` property for a given Manager Account resource is `John`, then the full URI for that resource would be `/redfish/v1/AccountService/Accounts/John`.

-All Redfish Resources and Redfish Resource Collections shall be annotated with the Resource URI Patterns Annotation.
+All Redfish Resources and Redfish Resource Collections shall be annotated with the Resource URI Patterns annotation.

-All Redfish Resources and Redfish Resource Collections implemented by a service shall match the URI pattern described by the Resource URI Patterns Annotation for their given definition.
+All Redfish Resources and Redfish Resource Collections implemented by a service shall match the URI pattern described by the Resource URI Patterns annotation for their given definition.

-#### Additional Properties
+#### Additional Properties annotation

-The Additional Properties Annotation is used to specify whether a type can contain additional properties outside of those defined in the schema.
+The Additional Properties annotation is used to specify whether a type can contain additional properties outside of those defined in the schema.
 Types that do not support additional properties shall not contain properties beyond those described in the schema.

-#### Permissions
+#### Permissions annotation

-The Permissions Annotation is used to specity if a client is allowed to write a given property, or if the property is read-only.
+The Permissions annotation is used to specity if a client is allowed to write a given property, or if the property is read-only.

-#### Required
+#### Required annotation

-The Required Annotation is used to specify that a property is required to be supported by services.
-Required properties shall be annotated with the Required Annotation.
+The Required annotation is used to specify that a property is required to be supported by services.
+Required properties shall be annotated with the Required annotation.
 All other properties are optional.

 If an implementation supports a property, it shall always provide a value for that property.
 If a value is unknown, then null is an acceptable values in most cases.
 Properties not returned from a GET operation shall indicate that the property is not currently supported by the implementation.

-#### Required on Create
+#### Required on Create annotation

-The Required on Create Annotation is used to specify that a property is required to be provided by the client on creation of the resource.
-Properties not annotated with the Required on Create Annotation, are not required to be provided by the client on a create operation.
+The Required on Create annotation is used to specify that a property is required to be provided by the client on creation of the resource.
+Properties not annotated with the Required on Create annotation, are not required to be provided by the client on a create operation.

-#### Units of Measure
+#### Units of Measure annotation

-In addition to following [naming conventions](#common-naming-conventions), properties representing units of measure shall be annotated with the Units of Measure Annotation in order to specify the units of measurement for the property.
+In addition to following [naming conventions](#common-naming-conventions), properties representing units of measure shall be annotated with the Units of Measure annotation in order to specify the units of measurement for the property.

 The value of the annotation should be a string that contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the [Unified Code for Units of Measure (UCUM)](#UCUM), unless the symbolic representation does not reflect common usage (e.g., "RPM" is commonly used to report fan speeds in revolutions-per-minute, but has no simple UCUM representation).
 For units with prefixes (e.g., Mebibyte (1024^2 bytes), which have the UCUM prefix "Mi" and symbol "By"), the case-sensitive "(c/s)" symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
 For values that also include rate information (e.g., megabits per second), the rate unit's symbol should be appended and use a "/" slash character as a separator (e.g., "Mbit/s").

-#### Expanded Resources
+#### Expanded Resource annotation

-The Expanded Resources Annotation can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to provide the contents of the related [Resource](#structured-properties) or Resource Collection in responses.
+The Expanded Resource annotation can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to provide the contents of the related [Resource](#structured-properties) or Resource Collection in responses.
 Reference properties annotated with this term shall be expanded by the service, even if not requested by the client.

 ### Versioning